myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 In order for the Embedded C library and its MQTT client to have proper connectivity, you will need to provide a Network implementation that can be used.
 This code is needed, for example, to create a tcp connection and provide read/write functions so that the code can connect to the Cayenne Cloud.
 Because the code needed for this is platform dependent, you will need to provide a working implementation for your platform.
 We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">PlatformHeader include file</a>.
 In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux" target="_blank">Linux</a> implementation included with the library.

 After implementing your timer code, be sure to then include a link to your file(s) in <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">PlatformHeader.h</a>.
-The MQTT client used by the library will not function without a working timer implementation for your platform.
+The MQTT client used by the library will not function without a working networking implementation for your platform.

-*TIP: If need should need to accomplish this in [C++ Library](#bring-your-own-thing-api-using-c), you can find helpful hints for implementing this in the NetworkInterface.h file.*

 #### Implementing Timer code

 In order for the Embedded C library and its MQTT client to have proper connectivity, you will need to provide a Timer implementation that can be used.
+For example, this code is used for countdown timers, e.g. when to ping, when to timeout of a call.
 We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">PlatformHeader include file</a>.
 In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux" target="_blank">Linux</a> implementation included with the library.

 After implementing your timer code, be sure to then include a link to your file(s) in <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">PlatformHeader.h</a>.
 The MQTT client used by the library will not function without a working timer implementation for your platform.

-*TIP: If need should need to accomplish this in [C++ Library](#bring-your-own-thing-api-using-c), you can find helpful hints for implementing this in the Timer.h file.*

 ### Code examples